 Year 20 for me doing the artwork for the Home Tour!

-Year 35 for a New Bern Christmas Card and year 15?
+Year 35 for a New Bern Christmas Card and Year 15?
 For my New Bern calendar!

-Every year I do 12 New Bern paintings of some sort for my cd case calendar.
-This year instead of doing paintings of just buildings I decided to paint some of the things around town you have to look closely to see.
+Every year I do 12 New Bern paintings of some sort for my CD case calendar.
+This year instead of doing paintings of just buildings, I decided to paint some of the things around town you have to look closely to see.
 I did them in gouache this year.
-Sometimes I do them in oil, or watercolor, or on clay like this years Christmas card.
+Sometimes I do them in oil, or watercolor, or on clay like this year’s Christmas card.

 I used a limited palette for this orchid painting and let my drawing lines show through.